TadiT7/treble_experimentations_wiki/BLU-G90-Pro.md

 # Blu G90 Pro

 Main rear camera only supports 12MP instead of 48MP.
-Additional rear cameras don't work at all.
 FM radio does not work.

 ## Steps to install